Tooth and gum disease in cats

 A tooth root abscess is a pocket of pus around a tooth root that forms when bacteria get underneath the gum.
 Tooth root abscesses are often very painful and cause a swelling on one side of the face just under the eye.
 Treatment usually consists of antibiotics and tooth removal.

 Treatment for dental disease depends on the specific problem, but may include:

 - Anti-inflammatories - to make your cat’s mouth more comfortable.

 - Antibiotics - are sometimes (but not always) necessary to fight infection.

-- Unlike a human, a cat won’t sit still and open their mouths for examination.
+- Dental surgery - unlike a human, a cat won’t sit still and open their mouths for examination.
 The only way to safely clean or remove teeth is under an anaesthetic.
 If your cat has teeth that are badly diseased, they may need to be removed, but don’t be alarmed – cats cope incredibly well with a few or no teeth.
 Better to have no teeth and no pain, than lots of unhealthy, painful teeth.

 Dental disease can cost several hundred pounds (this can vary a lot depending on the problem).
-Always speak to your vet if you can’t afford the treatment they have recommended, there may be other options.
+Always speak to your vet if you can’t afford the treatment they have recommended because there may be another option.